 | Drip System | Drip lines deliver solution to each plant on a timer | Tomatoes, peppers, larger plants | ⭐⭐⭐ Intermediate |

-For a first system, I always recommend starting with either Kratky or DWC.
-Both are cheap to build, forgiving, and will teach you everything you need to know before you scale up.
+For a first system, start with Kratky or DWC.
+Both are cheap to build, forgiving, and will teach you everything you need before you scale up.

 The Best DIY Hydroponic Systems for Beginners

-Each bucket grows one large plant (tomatoes, peppers, cucumber) or can be fitted with a lid that holds multiple net pots for greens.
-Link multiple buckets together and you’ve got a scalable system for under $100.
+One 5-gallon bucket, a small air pump, an air stone, and a net pot lid.
+This is deep water culture at its simplest — roots are submerged in aerated nutrient solution.
+Each bucket grows one large plant (tomatoes, peppers, cucumbers) or can be fitted with a multi-hole lid for greens.
+Cost: $20–$35.
+Link multiple buckets together and you have a scalable system for under $100.

-A PVC pipe hydroponic system is the backbone of most small commercial operations — and it’s surprisingly cheap to build yourself.
-You’ll use 2-inch or 3-inch PVC pipes with holes cut for net pots, a small reservoir, and a submersible pump to circulate the nutrient solution.
+A PVC pipe hydroponic system is the backbone of most small commercial operations.
+You’ll use 2- or 3-inch PVC pipes with holes cut for net pots, a reservoir, and a submersible pump to circulate the nutrient film.
+A 6-pipe system can hold 30–48 plants in a spare bedroom or garage.
+Materials: $60–$120.
+See our guide on how to build a hydroponic system at home for exact step-by-step instructions for all three builds.

 Once you add LED grow lights, you’re fully untethered from the sun.
-A basic setup — a wire shelving unit, two 45W LED grow lights, and a Kratky or DWC reservoir on each shelf — can produce a continuous harvest of leafy greens and herbs in any room of your house.
+A wire shelving unit with two 45W LED panels and a Kratky or DWC reservoir on each shelf can produce a continuous harvest of leafy greens and herbs in any room of your home.
+Budget: $80–$150 to start.
+For the complete indoor setup walkthrough, see our indoor hydroponic garden setup guide.

 The Kratky Method: The Easiest Starting Point

-Here’s the basic principle: you suspend a plant in a net pot above a reservoir of nutrient water.
-The roots grow down into the water.
-As the plant drinks the solution down, an air gap forms — and that air gap is what keeps the upper roots oxygenated.
-The plant essentially manages itself.
+You suspend a plant in a net pot above a reservoir of nutrient water.
+The roots grow down into the solution.
+As the plant drinks the water level down, an air gap forms between the water surface and the bottom of the net pot — and that air gap is what keeps the upper roots oxygenated.
+The plant manages itself.

 - Any opaque container (mason jar, storage tote, 5-gallon bucket)